Northeast Philadelphia Airport

-You must have an Airman’s Certificate (more commonly knows as, Pilot’s License) to fly an airplane.
+You must have an Airman’s Certificate (more commonly known as a Pilot’s License) to fly an airplane.
 There are seven types of Airman’s Certificates (from least to most advanced)

 Ratings attach to your Pilot Certificate and allow the pilot additional privileges.
 Popular ratings are the Instrument Rating, Multi Engine Rating and Seaplane Rating.
 These can attach to Private Pilot Certificate or more advanced certificate.